chandrakellwan/GifGetter/README.md

 When the user clicks one of the still GIPHY images, the gif animates.
 If the user clicks the gif again, it stops playing.

-Under every gif, its rating is displayed (pg, g, etc.)
+Above every gif, its rating is displayed (pg, g, etc.)

 Technologies Utilized: HTML, CSS, JavaScript, jQuery, Bootstrap, Giphy API.